QiQiQiQiQ/MA_sniffing_host/README.md

 # Sniffing
-This repository is part of my master thesis, which runs on the host machine to enable the transfer of the captured wireless traffic on a linux from virtual machine client to windows host over TCP/IP byte stream socket
+This repository is part of my master thesis, which runs on the host machine to enable the transfer of the captured wireless traffic from virtual machine client to windows host over TCP/IP byte stream socket

-The sniffer program on linux virtual machine: https://github.com/QiQiQiQiQ/MA_sniffing_client
+The wireless traffic sniffer program on linux virtual machine: https://github.com/QiQiQiQiQ/MA_sniffing_client

 the host and client programm should run simutaneously